PC Bottleneck Calculator

 Best Times to Use a Bottleneck Calculator

-A bottleneck calculator isn’t just a nice-to-have tool—it’s a smart way to avoid costly mistakes and optimize system performance.
+Our bottleneck calculator can help you to avoid costly mistakes by showing how yur CPU and GPU are interact in real-world FPS and frame pacing.
 Whether you’re troubleshooting or planning a new build, it gives you clear insights into how your components work together.

 🕹️ When You’re Facing Gaming or Rendering Problems

-• GPU usage stays low while CPU maxes out (or vice versa)
+- If GPU usage stays low while CPU maxes out (or vice versa), the calculator clarifies utilization patterns so you don’t replace the wrong part.

 Why use the calculator: It shows which component is holding the system back, so you don’t waste time guessing or replacing the wrong part.